Undergraduate Course: Tools for Engineering Design 2 (CIVE08020)

 - Communicate using different styles of basic drawings (sketches, technical drawings, CAD) and verbal communication (within or outwith the design team).

-- Develop self-learning skills and the ability to apply these skills in sensible, self-critical way, including conducting and recording engineering calculations and software.
+- Develop self-led learning skills and the ability to apply these skills in sensible, self-critical and reflective way, including conducting and recording engineering calculations and software.